-DP Economics SL/HL - 1.0 SS credit
+DP Economics SL/HL

-- Grade 10 MYP Individual & Societies/ Grade 10 Humanities Credit - HL requires Grade 10 MYP Individual & Societies Grade 5 or above - SL requires Grade 10 MYP Individual & Societies Grade 4 or above - Recommended Grade 4 in MYP Mathematics
+- HL: requires Grade 10 MYP Individual & Societies Grade 5 or above - SL: requires Grade 10 MYP Individual & Societies Grade 4 or above - Recommended a grade of 5 in MYP Mathematics

 Grade 11 Economics SL/HL

 Economics is an exciting, dynamic subject that allows students to develop an understanding of the complexities and interdependence of economic activities in a rapidly changing world.
 At the heart of economic theory is the problem of scarcity.
 Owing to scarcity, choices have to be made.
 The economics course, at both SL and HL, uses economic theories, models and key concepts to examine the ways in which these choices are made: at the level of producers and consumers in individual markets (microeconomics); at the level of the government and the national economy (macroeconomics); and at an international level, where countries are becoming increasingly interdependent (the global economy).
 The DP economics course allows students to explore these models, theories and key concepts, and apply them, using empirical data, through the examination of six real-world issues.
 Through their own inquiry, students will be able to appreciate both the values and limitations of economic models in explaining real-world economic behavior and outcomes.
 By focusing on the six real-world issues through the nine key concepts (scarcity, choice, efficiency, equity, economic well-being, sustainability, change, interdependence and intervention), students of the economics course will develop the knowledge, skills, values and attitudes that will encourage them to act responsibly as global citizens.